Thank you for visiting. We trust that you have enjoyed reading our articles.

 Years ago, I did a Bible study based on the 307 questions in the Bible that Jesus asked.
 Each one offers us the opportunity for self-reflection and growth.
 I think these questions are particularly profound because they give us a greater insight into Jesus and ourselves.

-As I think about all of the questions asked by Jesus, my mind is drawn Matthew 16:13-17.
+As I think about all of the questions asked by Jesus, my mind is drawn to Matthew 16:13-17.
 “Now when Jesus came into the district of Caesarea Philippi, He was asking His disciples, “Who do people say that the Son of Man is?”
 And they said, “Some say John the Baptist; and others, Elijah; but still others, Jeremiah, or one of the prophets.”
 He said to them, “But who do you say that I am?”
 Simon Peter answered, “You are the Christ, the Son of the living God.”
 And Jesus said to Him, “Blessed are you, Simon son of Jonah, because flesh and blood did not reveal this to you, but My Father who is in heaven.”

 I think the first question is important because it reminds us that others may have an incorrect understanding of Jesus.
 (Note: If somebody has an incorrect understanding of Jesus, they will not be able to have a proper understanding of themselves or others.)
 Our relationship with Jesus is personal and should not be based on the opinions of people that don’t truly know Him.
-Yes, we are called to love others and be in community with others but our relationship with God is one on one.
+Yes, we are called to love others and be in community with others but our relationship with God is one on One.

 The second question is critical – Who do you say I am?
 How you answer this question will profoundly shape your Christian walk and inform your sense of self.

-Jesus disciples witnessed his many miracles but yet after He calmed the seas in Luke 8, they still struggled to understand the true identify of our Lord.
+Jesus disciples witnessed His many miracles but yet after He calmed the seas in Luke 8, they still struggled to understand the true identify of our Lord.
 In fear and amazement, they asked each other, “Who is this?”
 We have the benefit of having the Old and New Testament so we all should be able to answer the second question.

 Pop psychology is wrong when it tells you to look inside yourself and find your value.
 Scripture teaches that you are good simply because God made you in His image.
 Period.
 You were made so He could love you.
 1 John 4:19 reads, “We love before He first loved us.”
 1 John 4:9-10 reads goes a little bit deeper by reading, “This is how God showed His love among us: He sent his one and only Son into the world that we might live through Him.
 This is love: not that we loved God, but that He loved us and sent His Son as an atoning sacrifice for our sins.”
 The sacrifice allows us to be presented pure and without blame to the Father.
 Moreover, the blood of Jesus ensures that nothing can come between us and God (Romans 8:39).
 The love of the Father and the sacrifice of the Son is fundamental in understanding ourselves and God.